Table of contents

-Sell in a brick-and-mortar location: Depending on what you sell and who you’re selling to, a physical store may help you reach more customers.
-Some retailers are providing a physical location, like a pop-up shop or brick-and-mortar store, for customers to browse and test out their goods, even if customers end up making the purchase online.
+- Sell in a brick-and-mortar location: Depending on what you sell and who you’re selling to, a physical store may help you reach more customers.
+According to our research, 92% of consumers still miss the in-person shopping experience.
+Some retailers are providing a physical location, like a pop-up shop or brick-and-mortar store, for customers to browse and test out their goods, even if customers make the purchase online.

-Sell on an online marketplace: An online marketplace enables you to tap into an existing customer base, however, that access typically cuts into your profit margins.
-It can also be harder to make your brand stand out in the marketplace.
-A few examples of popular online marketplaces are Amazon,, Etsy, eBay, and Facebook Marketplace.
+- Sell on an online marketplace: An online marketplace enables you to tap into an existing customer base, however, that access typically cuts into your profit margins.
+It can also be harder to make your brand stand out in a marketplace.
+A few examples of popular online marketplaces are Amazon (including Amazon FBA), Etsy, eBay, and Facebook Marketplace.

 Set up your new channel with multichannel selling software

 Once you decide on the channel you want to try out, the next step with multichannel retailing is to set it up with software that lets you sell across multiple sales channels.
 Here’s how to get started with some of the most popular eCommerce tools from Square:

 - Get started with payment links

 - Sell over social media